Return to the main gate

 Magikal Names

-A magik name, craft name, coven name, a name of spirit, a spiritual name, witches name, Shamanistic name, or spell name are all labels to describe a name taken on by an initiate of the religion of Witchcraft at the time of initiation or dedication.
+A magik name, craft name, coven name, a name of spirit, a spiritual name, witch's name, Shamanistic name, or spell name; are all labels to describe a name taken by an initiate of the religion of Witchcraft at the time of initiation or dedication.

 This is much like taking on the name of a Saint in the Catholic Church for a Priest, Nun or Sister at their ordination.
-Or for the common Christian Christian name which is the name received at Baptism.
-A saint's name is given so that the new Christian will have a patron in heaven to imitate and ask for help.
+Or for the common Christian who is given a church name at a Baptism.
+In the Catholic Church, a saint's name is given so that the new Christian will have a patron in heaven to aspire to and to ask for help from.
 The Catechism of the Catholic Church states: "The name is the icon of the person.
 It demands respect as a sign of the dignity of the one who bears it."
 (2156-2159)

 To whoever is victorious I will give...a white stone with a new name written on it, which no one will know except the one who receives it (Rev 2:17).

-Just like Pagan traditions, Christian Orders (more often Catholic Orders) have different rules from order to order.
-In some orders a Nun or Priest can continue to use their first or given names as their names in religion.
+Just like Pagan traditions, Christian Orders (more often Catholic Orders) have different rules for taking on a name.
+In some orders a Nun or Priest can continue to use their first or given names as their names in the religion.
 They may also have a patron Saint and take that name in addition or in place of their given name.
-But in some orders, custom would NOT allow a young woman to keep a non-Saint name when she takes her vows of Sisterhood, and in others, custom would not allow the young woman to keep her given name.
+But in some orders, custom would NOT allow a young woman to keep a non-Saint name when she takes her vows of Sisterhood.
 It very much depends upon the order involved as to what happens.

 Some actually believe this practice in the church is based on pagan influence.
 There is no direct evidence to prove this concept however.
 But the similarities between a Christian/Saint name during Ordination or Baptism is very much the same as taking on a Magik name in Witchcraft Pagan Traditions.